The Xometry app works best with JavaScript enabled!

 • EBM: EBM (Electron Beam Melting) bears similarities to both DMLS and SLM.
 It is another powder bed fusion technology that uses a beam of energy to melt the powder.
 However, EBM technology does so using an electron particle beam instead of a laser beam.

-What Are the Similarities Between DMLS and SLM?
+Similarities Between DMLS and SLM

 Listed below are some of the similarities between DMLS vs. SLM.